Direct data-driven interpolation and approximation of linear parameter-varying system trajectories

 Then, $\mr{vec}(\tilde{w}_{[1,L]}) = \mc{H}_L(\ddict{w}_{[1,\Nd]})({g}+\hat{g})$ is an interpolant of~$w_{\Idg}$ for all~$\hat{g}\in\mc{G}$.
 Hence,~$\mc{G}$ specifies an infinite amount of valid interpolants of~$w_{\Idg}$. \end{remark} \begin{remark} The LPV data-driven \emph{simulation} problem solved in~\cite{verhoek2024flsimple} can be seen as an important, but special case of the interpolation problem.
-In the simulation problem, the given points in~$\Idg$ correspond to the initial trajectory ($w_\mr{i}$ in Lemma~\ref{lem:state}) and the input corresponding to $w_\mr{r}$). \end{remark} The solution to the interpolation problem opens up interesting extensions and generalizations when we relax some of the conditions, as discussed in the following remarks. \begin{remark} If Condition~\ref{con:int:exist} cannot be satisfied, we can formulate the interpolation problem as an \emph{approximation} problem, where we aim to find a~$\tilde{w}_{[1,L]}$ that is the optimal approximator of $w_{\Idg}$ in, e.g., a weighted least-squares sense.
+In the simulation problem, the given points in~$\Idg$ correspond to the initial trajectory ($w_\mr{i}$ in Lemma~\ref{lem:state}) and the input corresponding to $w_\mr{r}$. {In terms of~\eqref{eq:mcG}, the rows of the Hankel matrix corresponding to $w_\mr{i}$ restrict $\mc{G}$ to contain only interpolants that are valid continuations from $w_\mr{i}$, while the rows of the Hankel matrices that correspond to the input signal in~$w_\mr{r}$ restrict $\mc{G}$ to contain only the interpolants that are a response to this input signal.
+Under a~$\dataset$ that satisfies the GPE condition for $L=T_\mr{i}+T_\mr{r}$ with $T_\mr{i}\geq\LBf$, the intersection of these spaces of interpolants gives a single, unique solution to the simulation problem.} \end{remark} \begin{remark} {Verifying Conditions~\ref{con:int:repr},~\ref{con:int:exist}, and~\ref{con:int:unique} requires knowledge of the values for~$\nBf$, $\LBf$, and~$\mBf$.
+While the input dimension~$\mBf$ is generally known,~$\nBf$ and~$\LBf$ are typically unknown in practice.
+However, by realizing that for a given $p\in\Bfint{\mb{P}}{[1,L]}$, $\Bfint{p}{[1,L]}$ is a linear subspace whose dimension is an affine function of~$L$, the values for~$\nBf$ and~$\LBf$ can be obtained from data following \cite[III.A]{markovsky2022identifiability}.} \end{remark} The solution to the interpolation problem opens up interesting extensions and generalizations when we relax some of the conditions, as discussed in the following remarks. \begin{remark} If Condition~\ref{con:int:exist} cannot be satisfied, we can formulate the interpolation problem as an \emph{approximation} problem, where we aim to find a~$\tilde{w}_{[1,L]}$ that is the optimal approximator of $w_{\Idg}$, e.g., in a weighted least-squares sense.
 See~\cite{markovsky2022data} for a formulation for the LTI case.
 Hence, the data-driven LPV \emph{approximation} problem is formulated as follows:

 where we can take any norm in the cost.
 For example, the weighted $2$-norm of the approximation error, i.e.,

 with $M=M^\top\in\mb{R}^{\nIdg\times\nIdg}$ a positive definite weighting matrix.
 Let the columns of $\mc{B}_{\tilde{p}}$ form a basis for $\mr{image}\left(\mc{H}_L(\ddict{w}_{[1,\Nd]})\meu{N}_{\tilde p}\right)$.
 Then, the solution of~\eqref{eq:approx} with~\eqref{eq:weighted2norm} can be written explicitly as: